openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/mustrun.md

 | `id` | String | Unique identifier for the must-run instance |
 | `location` | String | Geographic location/node identifier |

+Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to a must-run asset.

 ### [Constraints configuration](@id "mustrun_constraints")
 Must-run assets can have different constraints applied to them, and the user can configure them using the following fields: